CaptainVegas/store-locator/README.md

 Store locator is a command-line application that takes an address or zip code as an input and then locates the nearest store.

 The list of store locations data comes from a file included within the project and uses the Google Maps Geocoding API to determine the Longitude and Latitude of the entered address.
-Distance betwen the store and the the address entered by the user is calculated using the Haversine formula.
+Distance between the store and the address entered by the user is calculated using the Haversine formula.

 ## Usage